nliaudat/kelvin/adversarial_critique.md

 - Add explicit warning in `README.md` and `stream_cipher_security.md`: "Loading the same orbital configuration into two separate instances produces identical keystreams — this is a two-time pad.
 Users MUST ensure each configuration is used by at most one `Kelvin` instance."
 - Document the single-instance-per-config constraint as a security requirement, not an optional suggestion

+### Resolution (2026-06-03)

+`README.md` §"Why a Stream Cipher Without Nonces?" now includes an explicit warning: "⚠️ Important caveat: The absence of a nonce means there is no built-in defense against config reuse between instances.
+Loading the same orbital configuration into two separate Kelvin instances produces identical keystream prefixes — this is the two-time pad problem.
+Users MUST ensure each orbital configuration is used by at most one Kelvin instance."
+The single-instance-per-config constraint is documented as a security requirement.

 ---